AshharShah/CNN_on_FPGA/Ashhar/README.md

     gradients of loss with respect to weights and updates the weights for the dense layer.
     It also provides a 7x7 matrix of the gradients of the loss with respect to the inputs (x) which will be used by the maxpooling layer.

+    7) Created function `maxpool_backard` that takes the 7x7 error matrix from the dense layer and uses it to generate an error feature map of size 14x14 by inserting the errors at their respective indexes.

+    8) Created function `convoltion_backward` that generates the patches that were taken from the original image and finds  the 3x3 gradient error matrix by multiplying the patches with their respective error's and summing them together.
+Then we update the values in the kernel with the new one.

+    9) Tested the CNN on a single image and validated if the loss decreases and the number is correctly classified.